 Carl Jung and others have used mandalas to explore and heal the psyche.
 Mandalas can also be a complement to conventional medicine because they work holistically…”mandalas are, at the deepest level, a reflection of the self, the cosmos and the love that binds everything together” (Fontana, David.
 2005.
 Meditating with Mandalas.
 London: Duncan Baird Publishers, p.
 53).

 The Dynamic Mandala

-The AQAL map by Ken Wilber can be considered an unusual mandala in which the unnamable is at the periphery instead of in the center as in typical mandalas.
-As I pointed out in the preceding chapter, Wilber presented several versions of AQAL with differences in the conceptualization of the levels (structural stages).
-However, the basic structure of AQAL is fixed.
+The AQAL map by Ken Wilber can be considered an unusual mandala in which the unnamable is at the periphery instead of in the centre as in typical mandalas.
+As I pointed out in the preceding chapter, Wilber presented several versions of AQAL with differences in the conceptualization of the levels (structure stages).
+However, the basic structure of AQAL appears fixed.
 In contrast, the dynamic mandala that I proposed in my e-book Wilber’s AQAL Map and Beyond, has no such fixation.
 As in a kaleidoscope, any one mandala may be transformed into another mandala, and through this transformation the structure of the mandala may also change.
 For example, a hierarchical (holarchical) mandala such as AQAL may be transformed into a nonhierarchical one.
-As a result more perspectives of reality can be represented and explored.
+As a result more perspectives of reality can be seen and explored.
 Greater freedom can be gained, which can contribute to health and healing.